Archives

 The Ways of the Lenape

 Who were the Lenape Native Americans of New Jersey and Pennsylvania?
-Following years of conversation and relationships with Native people, Rob Aptaker gives students the opportunity to explore the tools, clothing, toys, games medicine and music that have historically been a part of their daily lives, building a picture of pre-colonial life.
-Program options: In-person […]
+Following years of conversation and relationships with Native people, Rob Aptaker gives students the opportunity to explore the tools, clothing, toys, games, medicine and music that have historically been a part of their daily lives, building a picture of pre-colonial life.
+Note: Rob no […]

 Yah-Oh-Way